socialpaymentsbv/docs.clubcollect.com/api-documentation/notifications.md

 # Notifications

 ClubCollect sends out notifications to Partners regarding changes to Invoices and Import Batches.
 Notifications are sent out on a regular basis every ten minutes.

+Notifications are sent as HTTPS callbacks \(webhooks\) to an endpoint on your server.
+To receive notifications, you need a server that has:

+* An endpoint that can accept a JSON payload in an HTTP POST request.
+* An open TCP port for HTTPS traffic

-A Partner must set up an endpoint to receive these notifications via an HTTP POST request containing a JSON body.
-This endpoint should be communicated to ClubCollect before going live with an integration.
+This endpoint should be communicated to ClubCollect before going live with the payment integration.

-The format of the request body is as follows:
+The format of the JSON payload sent in the notifications is as follows:

 ```javascript
 {